Peak state transfer in continuous quantum walks: Introduction

-where $\rho(M)$ is the largest eigenvalue of $M$ in absolute value.
-The weighted path of our family which achieves state transfer over distance $2d$ has largest eigenvalue $d+1$.
-Since the hypercube which has perfect state transfer over distance $2d$ has largest eigenvalue $2d$, this gives an exponential improvement on the sensitivity, thus providing a further reason to call it a cheap and effective quantum wire.
+For our weighted path family achieving state transfer across distance $2d$, the largest eigenvalue is $d+1$ and the spread is $2(d+1)$.
+In contrast, the hypercube, which achieves perfect state transfer over the same distance $2d$, has largest eigenvalue $2d$ and spread $4d$.
+Hence, our construction yields sharper guarantees on the resilience of quantum walks to timing errors.
+This provides further justification for describing it as a cheap and effective quantum wire.

 Regarding the organization of this paper, we give the mathematical background for continuous-time quantum walks in Section \ref{sec:background}.
 We define peak state transfer rigorously in Section \ref{sec:peak}, look at the fidelity of transfer in Section \ref{sec:fidelity} and then give the spectral characterization in Section \ref{sec:main}.
 Examples of peak state transfer with respect to adjacency and Laplacian matrices are given in Section \ref{sec:exs}, with the most important family of examples in Section \ref{sec:fam-high-peak-wtd-path}.
 For the reader’s convenience, we include a table of nomenclature in Section \ref{app:nomen}; this serves as a quick reference for symbols used throughout the paper.